-California Meal Break Law Explained by Los Angeles Employment Attorneys
+California Meal Break Law Explained By Our LA Employment Attorneys

 The California labor laws and federal laws mandating employee meal and rest breaks differ quite a bit.
 Under federal law alone, employers are not required to offer their employees meal or rest breaks.

 However, this is not true for our state.
 California’s meal break law requires employers to offer meal and rest beaks to their employees, some of which are paid, under California Legislature §226.7(b) of the California Labor Code enacted in 2001.
 If meal and rest breaks have been withheld from you on the job in the state of California, the Los Angeles employment lawyers of Kesluk, Silverstein & Jacob are prepared to help you assert your employee rights and fight for an accommodating work environment.